 The specs in this system make it a VR-ready PC build, too.
 So, if you want to pair it up with a Valve Index or an HTC Vive Pro 2 you can definitely do so.

-Check out the benchmarks below and the FAQ section for a better idea of what this build is capable of.
+Check out the FAQ section for a better idea of what this build is capable of.

 Gold-Rated PSU & RGB Case

-For the case, we chose the Montech AIR 903 MAX.
-This mid tower chassis features a tempered glass side panel, a grilled front panel (for optimal airflow), and a full-length PSU shroud.
-But, perhaps the best feature of the Nova Mesh is the fact that it comes with four preinstalled 140mm fans—three of which are RGB.
+For the case, we chose the Okinos Aqua 3.
+This micro-ATX chassis features dual tempered glass panels on the side and front of the case, a grilled top panel (for optimal airflow), and a full-length PSU shroud.
+But, perhaps the best feature of the Aqua 3 is the fact that it comes with three preinstalled 120mm RGB fans.
 Most cases in this price range only come with a single non-RGB fan presinstalled.
-Since RGB fans start at around ~$15 a piece, you’re getting your money’s worth with the AIR 903 MAX, not only in out-of-the-box airflow, but in RGB lighting as well.
+Since RGB fans start at around ~$15 a piece, you’re getting your money’s worth with the Aqua 3, not only in out-of-the-box airflow, but in RGB lighting as well.

-We’ve also chosen a Tier B 650-watt 80PLUS Gold-rated power supply from MSI.
+We’ve also chosen a Tier B 750-watt 80PLUS Gold-rated power supply from Segotep.
 This fully-modular PSU will make cable management for this build a lot easier.

 The bottom line is that, if you’re looking for a powerful system to run all of your favorite games on higher settings, this $700 PC build will do the trick for you.